 As a proud African American, I was always fascinated by the texture and color of our hair.
-Needless to say, it’s much different from your average European or Asian hair.
+It’s much different from your average European or Asian hair.
 Our hair is thicker and harder to style.
-However, when it comes to buying hair extensions, the choice and color recommendations are somewhat on the shorter side (unless you dye your hair).
+However, when buying hair extensions, the choice and color recommendations are somewhat on the shorter side (unless you dye your hair).

 It’s one of the best benefits, seriously.
 We get to enjoy virgin hair, and the #1B color is always in stock!
 Most of my girlfriends truly struggle with colors.
 Not only is it nearly impossible to get a perfect match, but buying a Remy quality set is another story.

-Below, we will list some of the hair and texture recommendations that should suit most of the black hair and women of color.
+Below, we will list some hair and texture recommendations that should suit most black hair and women of color.

-It is as close to curly hair as you can get without calling it curly.
-Suitable for around 25% of black women.
+It is as close to curly hair as possible without calling it curly.
+It is suitable for around 25% of black women.

 If deep curls are not enough, try the one above!
 Made for extremely curly hair that does look styled most of the time.
 Around 15% of all black women have this texture.